Equality skills gaps in green jobs, finds new analysis by Future Generations Commissioner, Wales TUC and NEF

 Her Manifesto for the Future makes recommendations for creating a more equal Wales, one of the Act’s goals, set in law.

-She’s calling for preventative National Wellness System, which could include the introduction of a basic income pilot to take action on poverty and in-work poverty being a barrier to good health, and making sure people have access to green spaces within 300m from their homes, and 20-minute (walkable) neighbourhoods.
+She’s calling for a preventative National Wellness System, which could include the introduction of a basic income pilot to take action on poverty and in-work poverty being a barrier to good health, and making sure people have access to green spaces within 300m from their homes, and 20-minute (walkable) neighbourhoods.
 A new poll commissioned by Ms Howe finds a basic income pilot is supported by 69% of people in Wales.

 The commissioner’s asked government to set out a plan for responding to future trends, such as increasing automation, our ageing population and climate change, in ways that reduce inequalities rather than perpetuating them.